ibm-cloud-docs/vpc/about-network.md

 ![Figure showing how a VPC can be subdivided with subnets](images/vpc-experience-simple.svg "Figure showing how a VPC can be subdivided with subnets"){: caption="Figure 1.
 IBM VPC connectivity and security" caption-side="bottom"}

 ## Terminology
 {: #networking-terminology}

-To work with your VPC, you need to be familiar with the basic concepts of _region_ and _zone_ as they apply to your deployment.
+To work with your VPC, review the basic concepts of _region_ and _zone_ as they apply to your deployment.

 ### Regions
 {: #networking-terms-regions}